Azure/azure-functions-microsoftgraph-extension/README.md

 # Azure Functions bindings to O365

+**NOTE: This project is no longer maintained and is not recommended for new development.
+To integrate with the Microsoft Graph from Azure Functions, please instead see [this tutorial](https://docs.microsoft.com/en-us/graph/tutorials/azure-functions).**

 Prototype for some WebJobs extension bindings.

 This provides a sample Azure Function extensions for Office.